 At lvl 10, Sergent Knox will give you a quest to teach you how to invoke your Deity.
 It is particularly important to do this on every of your characters at least once a day.
 It must be done at a campfire, or in town.
 VIP 5 lets you invoke your Deity wherever you want.

 You can invoke your Deity 6 times a day : when you log in, and then with a 15 minutes / 30 minutes / 45 minutes / 1 hour / 1 hour and 30 minutes cooldowns (so it takes at least 4 hours of cooldowns if you want to invoke your Deity 6 times, but you do not have to be logged in the whole time).

-Invoking your Deity also gives you experience points (XP), and bonus rAD (currency covered in the next section).
+Invoking your Deity also gives you experience points (XP), and bonus rAD (currency covered later on this page).
 You can actually gain 80% of a level if you invoke your Deity 6 times in a day (the 5th and 6th times give a lot more XP than the others).
 The bonus rAD is added to a reserve (capped at 150k), and each time you earn rAD, you'll get 50% more, from your reserve, until it's depleted.

 And you'll get an Invocation Blessing each time, which, when used, gives you a small random buff for 15 minutes.

 The first random dungeon queue of the day rewards 5500 RAD, + 2500 if your role is in demand.
 Usually, tanks are in demand, sometimes healers.
-I think I’ve seen dps in demand only once, after playing for more than 2 years.
+I’ve seen Damage Dealers in demand only a couple of times, after playing for more than 2 years.

 Eventually, you will unlock :

 - Skirmishes, at item level 16k, which reward 6000 RAD